Skip to main content

 X-ray inspection for BGA

-There are many types of inspection tests available such as manual, AOI, ICT, functional tests, etc. Refer to our post on the PCB assembly inspection report format to get a thorough understanding of all these tests.
+There are many types of inspection tests available, such as manual, AOI, ICT, functional tests, etc. Refer to our post on the PCB assembly inspection report format to get a thorough understanding of all these tests.

-If the BGA components are found to be faulty, then they are carefully detached from the board by melting the solder joint.
-This is done by locally heating the BGA component until the solder joint melts underneath it.
 In the rework process, the component is heated in a dedicated rework station.
 This consists of an infrared heater, a thermocouple that monitors the temperature, and a vacuum device to raise the package.
-You must ensure with great precaution, that only the faulty BGA component is heated without damaging the neighboring components on the board.
+You must ensure, with great precaution, that only the faulty BGA component is heated without damaging the neighboring components on the board.

 BGA components are well established in the electronics industry for their numerous advantages, in both mass production and prototyping.
-As the component count increases on the PCB, the routability and component placement get complex.
-This complexity of component density can be better managed with BGA packages.
-BGA devices are increasingly used in the industry and have the advantage of having higher IO counts in lesser space and therefore are suitable for complex and compact electronics design.
+As the component count increases on the PCB, the routability and component placement become complex.
+The complexity of component density can be better managed with BGA packages.

 post a question